lucasrh13/Hartford-Cybersecurity-Experience/README.md

 </p>

 - 📫 How to reach me: lucas.hartford@outlook.com
 - &#128013; I’m currently learning Python with the intentention of using code to automate some aspects of intrusion response.
-I believe rapid response to an intrusion is critical to minimize the impact of a cyber attack.
 - &#9978; Ask me about my national parks adventures!
 - &#129406; Cybersecurity bootcamp graduate - ask me what I thought of it!
 - &#127907; Fun fact: I'm a dedicated, but mediocre fisherman and I sometimes have close-encounters with bears.